travetto/travetto/module/rest/README.md

    }
    ```

    1. [GetCacheInterceptor](https://github.com/travetto/travetto/tree/master/module/rest/src/interceptor/get-cache.ts#L12) - This interceptor, by default, disables caching for all GET requests if the response does not include caching headers.
-This can be disabled by setting `res.disableGetCache: true` in your config.
+This can be disabled by setting `rest.disableGetCache: true` in your config.
    1. [LoggingInterceptor](https://github.com/travetto/travetto/tree/master/module/rest/src/interceptor/logging.ts#L61) - This interceptor allows for logging of all requests, and their response codes.
 You can deny/allow specific routes, by setting config like so